5 min Read

-I recently asked a young girl who was talking to me about her anxiety, if she could remember the first time she experienced the symptoms associated with it.
-She easily recalled standing at the front of her grade 4 classroom when the first wave of panic passed through her.
-She said that her heart beat more rapidly, her mouth became dry and her hands felt weak.
-She managed to get through her short presentation, but the experience left her not wanting to feel the same ever again.
-That evening, she shared what had happened with her mother and her mother offered to speak to her teacher.
+While talking with one young girl about her anxiety, I asked if she could remember the first time she experienced symptoms associated with it.
+She easily recalled standing at the front of her class when the first wave of panic passed through her.
+She said her heart started beating more rapidly, her mouth became dry and her hands felt weak.
+She got through her short presentation, but the experience left her not wanting to feel the same ever again.
+That evening, she shared what had happened with her mother, who offered to speak to her teacher.
 He suggested he’d accommodate her by allowing her to present to him alone during lunch—it was a relief for the girl and her mom.

 If a preschooler is showing signs of being anxious, just know that this is an entirely normal developmental phase and don’t push her too hard to get over it.
 However, if the anxiety persists beyond the normal stage, then you might consider your role in helping or hindering the anxiety.
 Of course, with this age group, you can’t approach fear from a cognitive behavioural perspective as you would with an older child who can reflect and process thoughts differently.